 Activities available onsite for an extra cost:

 Riding is by arrangement at the riding centre and a set amount of units are included in your riding package.
 One riding unit can be used for one trail ride - these usually last 2 hours - or one lesson of one hour (July-September only).
 Additional riding can be arranged on-site if wished.

 Trail rides are taken in all different directions from the riding centre.
 Some are up into the surrounding mountains, others are down to the waters edge, on those the terrain is more suitable for faster riding and you can enjoy trots/canters.
 There is one ride which circumvents the entire lake, taking approximately 3 hours.
 Riding abilities are separated and usually there are 4 or less riders in an experienced/faster group although there can be up to 6.
 The slower rides are up to 6 and beginners usually walk until more skills are acquired.

-Lessons are available in English or Western style (July-September only), also jumping and cross-country in one of 2 arenas or on the cross-country course.
+Lessons are available in English or Western style (July-September only), also jumping in one of 2 arenas.
 Lessons are again grouped by ability and lesson type so are usually individual unless requested otherwise, as it rarely happens someone else of exactly the same ability and interest is taking a lesson at the same time.

 The hotel is also open in winter with a range of winter activities including cross-country skiing, sleigh rides, tobogganing, ice skating etc. There is no riding in winter, please contact us should you wish visit between November and May, prices are lower than in the summer.